Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

 ![](gifs/TP_PSF.gif)

-for data_set = 3 :the code opens the folder ‘’EPFL DH data’’ and reads images using the activations csv.
+for data_set = 3 :the code opens the folder ‘’EPFL challenge DH data’’ and reads images using the activations csv.

 ![](gifs/DH_PSF.gif)